learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ![png](index_files/index_26_0.png)

 We were right!
 The data does actually contain six clusters.
-Note there are other types of metrics that can also be used to evaluate the correct value for $K$, such as Silhouette score.
-However, checking the variance ratio by calculating Calinski Harabasz scores is one of the most tried-and-true methods, and should definitely be one of the first tools you reach for when trying to figure out the optimal value for $K$ with K-means clustering.
+Note that there are other types of metrics that can also be used to evaluate the correct value for $k$, such as the Silhouette score.
+However, checking the variance ratio by calculating the Calinski Harabasz scores is one of the most tried-and-true methods, and should definitely be one of the first tools you reach for when trying to figure out the optimal value for $k$ with k-means clustering.

 ## A Note on Dimensionality

 We should also note that for this example, we were able to visualize our data because it only contained two dimensions.
 In the real world, working with datasets with only two dimensions is quite rare.
-This means that you can't always visualize your plots to double check your work.
-For this reason, it's extra important to be considerate about the metrics you use to evaluate the performance of your clustering algorithm, since you won't be able to "eyeball" it to visually check how many clusters the data looks like it has when you're working with datasets that contain hundreds of dimensions!
+This means that you can't always visualize your plots to double-check your work.
+For this reason, it's extra important to be considerate about the metrics you use to evaluate the performance of your clustering algorithm since you won't be able to "eyeball" it and visually check how many clusters the data looks like it has when you're working with datasets that contain hundreds of dimensions!

 ## Summary

-In this lesson, you used the K-means clustering algorithm in scikit-learn.
-You also learned a strategy for finding the optimal value for $K$ by using elbow plots and variance ratios, for when you're working with data and you don't know how many clusters actually exist.
+In this lesson, you used the k-means clustering algorithm in scikit-learn.
+You also learned a strategy for finding the optimal value for $k$ by using elbow plots and variance ratios for when you're working with data and you don't know how many clusters actually exist.